Receiving The Ball In Soccer – 8 Questions Answered!

 Well, that’s pretty simple:

-The first thing you want to know intuitively is where is the defender?
-Knowing where the opponent defender is will allow you to know what to do next.
+The first thing you want to know intuitively is where the defender is.
+Knowing where the opponent’s defender is will allow you to know what to do next.
 For example, if there’s a defender right behind you, you might want to pass the ball back instead of turning.

 So, make sure to always scan the field and look over your shoulders before you receive the pass.